Voedoe-H/ADPipeline/README.md

 | Thread Side          | 0.0611     | 0.0018  | 0.0590    | 0.0663    |
 | Thread Top           | 0.0613     | 0.0015  | 0.0591    | 0.0646    |

+### Potential Improvements

+Future improvements could include exploring more advanced architectures (e.g., UNet) or incorporating feature-level loss functions using pretrained networks (e.g., Perceptual Loss with VGG16) to improve the model's sensitivity to finer structural anomalies.
+Additionally, experimenting with data augmentation or transfer learning might enhance the model's ability to generalize to different types of defects.

 ## Deployment